ethicalhackeragnidhra/USB-Tracker/README.md

 # USBTracker #

-*!!!!
-This is an alpha release currently in development !!!!
-A lot of features are not completely implemented or not implemented at all.*

 USBTracker is a quick & dirty coded incident response and forensics Python script to dump USB related information and artifacts from a Windows OS (vista and later).

 ## Special recommandations ##